Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

 \section{Introduction}

-Let $M^4$ be a four-dimensional compact Riemannian manifold with no boundary.
+Let $M^4$ be a closed (compact, no boundary) four-dimensional Riemannian manifold.
 In 1983, S.M.
 Paneitz (\cite{Paneitz}) introduced a fourth-order elliptic operator, nowadays known as the Paneitz operator, acting on arbitrary pseudo-Riemannian manifolds.
 For a Riemannian metric $g$, it is denoted by $P_g$ and defined on smooth functions by

-It was the first higher-order example of a conformally covariant operator: for a conformal metric $g_w=e^{2w}g\in [g]$, $P_g$ transforms as
+It was the first higher-order example of a conformally covariant operator.
+Indeed, for a conformal metric $g_w=e^{2w}g\in [g]$, $P_g$ transforms as